caffreit/Horse_Racing/README.md

 Nice Demonstration of the problem: https://youtu.be/658xlubwnDc?t=1887

 **Distance preference of horses:**
+Would need additional data here.
+Sectionals, finish times.

 **How good are tipsters?**
+Wuold need to source some data to test this.

 **Inefficiency of betting market?**
 Favourite long-shot bias, price swings, insider knowledge etc.